 Once you have mastered the NCERT syllabus, move to solve previous years’ questions, different modules.
 After reading a chapter, cover all the MCQs appearing in previous years’ papers and sample papers.

 Do not memorize formulae, rather go back to its derivation and understand it.
-This will help you solve problems easier and help in better comprehending questions.
+This will help you solve problems easily and help with better comprehending questions.

-Apart from reading NCERT for numericals, it can also be referred for its theory.
-Additionally, focus on the units of numericals, accuracy here matters.
+Apart from reading NCERT for numericals, it can also be referred to for its theory.
+Additionally, focus on the units of numericals, as accuracy here matters.

 VI.
 Practice and Repeat

 Physics demands rigorous practice.
-Regular practice will help you decode recurring topics, the pattern of the questions, the art of how questions are tweaked around topics above all, it enhances your speed and accuracy which are the most important metrics in competitive exams such as NEET.
+Regular practice will help you decode recurring topics, the pattern of the questions, the art of how questions are tweaked around topics, above all, it enhances your levels of speed and accuracy which are the most important metrics in competitive exams such as NEET.

-Practicing questions also helps students to understand the difficulty level of questions, hence giving them confidence which only gets them surplus time hence propels confidence level.
+Practising questions also help students to understand the difficulty level of questions, hence giving them confidence which only gets them surplus time at the exam hence propels confidence level.
 Always remember to solve mock tests under ideal exam scenarios.
 Every time you take up this test, take it up with the same intention which you would have while giving the actual NEET exam.